ProSE-uoft-org/group-website/content/2.documentation/contributor.md

 Fork this repo, make changes, and submit a pull request.
 The maintainer will merge your changes if everything looks good.

 ::alert{type="warning"}
-Make sure you run the development server locally to make sure your changes look good and doesn't break anything.
+It is recommended you run the development server locally to make sure your changes look good and doesn't break anything.
 ::